 There has been a number of inquiries regarding Chromium 6 in Madison's water supply.
-The Madison Water Utility follows the guidance from state and federal agencies.
-The following link from the American Water Works Association has helpful information on this important topic.
+The Borough of Madison follows guidance and requirements from state and federal agencies to ensure that our water meets all standards that are set forth.

-Madison’s Health Officer and Foreman of the Water Utility point out that Madison’s water tests show chromium levels well below the guidelines.
+Our Health Officer and Foreman of the Water Utility have determined, through required tests, that Madison’s water tests show chromium levels well below the required guidelines.

-The United States Environmental Protection Agency (USEPA) regulates TOTAL chromium in drinking water and has set a ‘Maximum Contaminant Level’ (MCL) of 0.1 mg/L (milligrams per liter), or 100 ppb (parts per billion).
-The World Health Organization (WHO) has adopted a stricter guideline for total chromium of 0.05 mg/L, or 50 ppb.
-Madison's most recent water test showed total chromium levels of 1.44 ppb, well below the universal standard.
+The United States Environmental Protection Agency (USEPA) regulates total chromium in drinking water and has set a ‘Maximum Contaminant Level’ (MCL) of 0.1 mg/L (milligrams per liter), or 1000 ppb (parts per billion).
+The World Health Organization (WHO) has adopted stricter guidelines for total chromium of 0.05 mg/L, or 50 ppb.
+Currently, as per our latest chromium test, it showed chromium levels of 2.1 ppb, well below the universal standards.